mazidulfarabi/thynkzone-instructions/README.md

 HUMANITARIAN WEBSITE AND APP ~ SETUP AND DEPLOYMENT INSTRUCTIONS
 -----------------------------------------------------------------

-0) IDE setup eclipse & vscode for local editing and debugging
+0) IDE setup eclipse, vscode & notepad++ for local editing and debugging

-Step 1 - Eclipse
+Step 1 - Eclipse (required)
 - download and install xampp server for phpmyadmin and import thynkzone.sql database after creating, and create users database
 - in phpmyadmin, create new user farabi, set password from secured, grant previlages and flush
 - download and install java - openjdk15